Dice notation: 6-sided variations

 Various Games Workshop systems such as Necromunda and Mordheim use an anomalously-named D66 roll, meaning d6×10+d6.
 This sort of roll originated in the Game Designers' Workshop (no relation) game, Traveller, to roll on various tables and charts, usually involving encounters, but did not use the notation.
 There are 36 possible results ranging from 11 to 66.
 The D66 is a base-six variant of the base ten percentile die (d100).
 The D66 is generally a combination of two six-sided dice, often made distinguishable from each other by color, or simply one die rolled twice.
 The first die represents the tens digit, and the second die the ones digit.
 For example, a roll of 1 followed by a roll of 5 will give a total of 15, while a roll of 3 followed by a roll of 6 will give a total of 36.
 The average result of the D66 is 38.5, and the standard deviation about 17.16.

-Blood Bowl, also a Games Workshop product, introduces the block die with special notation Xdb, which is shorthand for $|X|\text{d}6\text{k}1$ (roll the absolute value of X in 6-sided dice and keep 1), where the sign of X specifies whether the attacker (if positive) or defender (if negative) chooses which die to keep; X is usually omitted when 1, and as -1 and 1 are equal, -1 is never used.
-Common values are 3, 2, 1, -2, or -3.
+Blood Bowl, also a Games Workshop product, introduces the block die with special notation Xdb, which is shorthand for $|X|\text{d}6\text{k}1$ (roll the absolute value of X in 6-sided dice and keep 1), where the sign of X specifies whether the attacker (if positive) or defender (if negative) chooses which die to keep; X is usually omitted when 1, and as −1 and 1 are equal, −1 is never used.
+Common values are 3, 2, 1, −2, or −3.
 Alternatively, the words "for" and "against" can be used to replace X's sign, where "against" means negative and "for" means positive; the word is placed after the rest of the formula.
 As an example, $2\text{db against}$ is equal to $\text{−}2\text{db}$, which both mean "roll 2 6-sided dice, defender chooses from the results rolled".

-In Nomine, a game about Angels and Demons from Steve Jackson Games, uses a three-dice variation called the d666.
+In Nomine, from Steve Jackson Games, uses a three-dice variation called the d666.
 However, this is actually a combination of 2d6 (for determining success or failure) and 1d6 (for determining degree of success or failure).
-The notation of d666 is a reference to The Number of the Beast.
+The notation of d666 is a reference to the number of the beast.

 Planet Mercenary calls its variation d6³, to indicate that in addition to using the conventional sum of 3d6 to check for success or failure, various secondary effects are determined via comparison of the individual numbers rolled.
 These include whether a specially marked die (called the Mayhem die) has rolled highest, the lowest number rolled, and whether any two dice show the same number.

 One other commonly used variant of the 6-sided dice roll is the d3, which is a 6-sided die roll, with the result divided by 2.
 The average result is 2, and the standard deviation is 0.816.